 If you’d like to send your work for consideration, please read the following guidelines.
 We will publish the best work on the blog.

 You no longer need to include a cover sheet (permission form) with your work but your parent or guardian will need to write a short note* saying ‘I give permission for XX’s work to be published online’ and sign it.
-And they need to include an email address so that we can notify you when your work will be on the blog.
+And they need to include an email address and a parent/guardian’s mobile phone number so that we can notify them when your work will be on the blog.

 Work can be emailed with your first name, age and state (or country if outside Australia) to firstname.lastname@example.org